 - Lights to indicate when the heater is reaching temperature (red) and when the water has reached the set temperature (green)

 - Automatically set to heat to 78° F with an in-built electronic thermostat – the temperature cannot be changed

 - Automatic shut-off feature in the event of an electrical short

-This heater comes in two models – a 25 watt and a 50 watt.
-The 50 watt heater is going to be sufficient for the major majority of fish tanks up to 10 gallons.
-The 25 watt model is great for 5 gallons and less.
+This heater comes in five models, from 25 watts to 300 watts.
+The 50-watt heater is going to be sufficient for the major majority of fish tanks up to 10 gallons.
+The 25-watt model is great for 5 gallons and less.